A note on exponential inequalities for the distribution tails of canonical von Mises' statistics of dependent observations

-Let $X_1,X_2,\dots$~be a stationary sequence of random variables taking values in an arbitrary measurable space~$\{\mathfrak X,\cal A\}$, with the common distribution~$F$.
+Introduce basic definitions and notions.
+Let $X_1,X_2,\dots$~be a stationary sequence of random variables taking values in an arbitrary measurable space~$\{\mathfrak X,\cal A\}$ and having a common distribution~$F$.
 In addition to the stationary sequence introduced above, we need an auxiliary sequence~$\{X_i^{*}\}$ consisting of independent copies of~$X_1$.